Hyperpituitarism: Mechanism

 Evidence indicates that the mechanism of hyperpituitarism can originate from genetic disruption causing pituitary tumorigenesis, most pituitary adenomas are monoclonal, which in turn indicates their origin from an event in a single cell.
 There are three hormones that are oversecreted resulting in the pituitary adenoma: prolactin, adrenocorticotropic hormone (ACTH), and growth hormone (GH).

-Excess prolactin may result in a prolactinoma Excess GH results in gigantism, the severity of gigantism depends on whether the epiphyseal plate is open.
+Prolactinoma results in overproduction of prolactin Excess GH results in gigantism, the severity of gigantism depends on whether the epiphyseal plate is open.
 The four most common types of hyperpituitarism are caused by 4 types of pituitary adenoma, as follows: prolactinoma, corticotropinoma (Cushing's disease), somatotropinoma (gigantism), and thyrotropinoma.

 Diagnosis

 For the diagnosis of hyperpituitarism it depends on the cell type(s) affected, clinical manifestations of hormone excess may include, gigantism or acromegaly, which can be identified by clinical and radiographic results.
 Cushing's disease diagnosis is done with a physical examination, laboratory tests and MRI of the pituitary gland (to locate tumors) For prolactinoma, diagnosis comes in the form of the measurement of serum prolactin levels and MRI of pituitary gland.